 3 credit hours, 4 contact hours (2 hours lecture and 2 hours lab).
 Prerequisite: Enrollment in the Diagnostic Medical Sonography Technology or the Radiologic Technology programs.
-C grade (2.00) or better in the following: BIO-1770/BIO-1771, BIO-1774/BIO-1775 and BIO-1760 (or equivalent), or permission of the instructor.
+Grade of C (2.00) or better in the following: BIO-1772, BIO-1773 and BIO-1760 (or equivalent), or permission of the Program Director.
 Course is graded A-E.